Charleston Boat Accident Lawyer

 The majority of South Carolina boating accident deaths result from drowning, and most victims were not wearing a life jacket.
 Also, statistics show that fatal boat crashes more likely occur when boaters lack proper safety instruction.
 For instance, the Coast Guard indicates that only 11 percent of the fatalities in 2011 occurred on boats where the boat operator had reviewed boating safety instructions.

-Causes of Charleston Boating Accidents
+Causes of South Carolina Boating Accidents

 The U.S. Coast Guard data shows a clear link between deaths and a lack of boating safety knowledge.
 But there are many causes of boating accidents.
 According to U.S. Coast Guard data, common causes of boating crashes include: